 Much of the fruit for this wine was sourced from the Caldwell Vineyard in Coombsville, an area of southeast Napa Valley where soils are characterized by a unique blend of red volcanic soils and clay.
 The vineyard is planted on a gently sloping plateau, and the comparatively temperate climate of the area, versus the warmer territory up valley, serves to lengthen the growing season.
 The grapes are allowed to achieve full ripeness without the pressure of heat extremes common in warmer areas, and low vigor soils throughout the vineyard create small, dense clusters.

-The grapes for this celebrated wine are secured from coveted vineyard blocks located in an east-facing hillside Howell Mountain vineyard in the magical Las Posadas parcel, perched 1800 feet above the Napa Valley floor.
+The grapes for this celebrated wine are secured from coveted vineyard blocks located in an east-facing hillside Howell Mountain vineyard perched 2000 feet above the Napa Valley floor.
 The terraced vineyard is planted on an extreme slope, producing thick-skinned clusters capable of creating a wine with intensity, structure, elegance, and weight.

 Bald Mountain, a neighbor of Mount Veeder, is situated in the Mayacamas Mountains on the western border of the Napa Valley.
 The south-facing vineyard sits at nearly 1600 feet above sea level, and offers stunning views of both the Sonoma and Napa Valleys, as well as of Marin's Mt.
 Tamalpais to the south.
 Cool sunshine is abundant throughout the growing season, allowing the grapes to ripen slowly while varietal character evolves completely.